Skip to content

 What if I cannot afford the required monthly amount?

 Three levers: extend the time horizon (even five more years reduces the monthly number meaningfully), accept a lower target (700,000 or 800,000 is a respectable goal), or invest more aggressively for higher returns (though this increases volatility risk).
-Usually the right answer is some combination of all three.
+Usually One approach is some combination of all three.

 Related Calculators